cthdarren/WayFare/README.md

 ## Features
 - Authentication
-   - Uses JWT Tokens and SpringBoot
+   - Uses JWT Tokens and Spring Boot Security
    - Verification of a user's email address by sending an email with a randomly generated OTP (from the backend) to their specified email address.
    - Sign up to be a WayFarer and start creating your own listings
 - Listings
    - Searching of listings based on filters, including sorting of filters by Hot, Trending and New